giteshdkolte/salesforce-postgres-sync/README.md

 3. **Memory-efficient streaming** — Data is yielded and processed in batches in disk rather than being held entirely in memory, preventing Out of Memory (OOM) errors even at large scale.

 4. **Declarative, type-safe raw layer** — All fields in the Salesforce → Postgres raw layer are loaded as `VARCHAR`, removing the need to explicitly define target data types during staging.
 Since `simple_salesforce` implicitly handles type conversion on write-back, the raw `VARCHAR` fields are automatically cast to the correct Salesforce field types at load time.
 This lets the pipeline focus purely on data migration and transformation logic, rather than type management.

+## Recent Enhancements

+### Dynamic Salesforce API Version
+Added support for configuring the Salesforce API version through `sf_api_version` in `configurations.yaml`.

+### Salesforce Record Deletion
+Added support for deleting records from Salesforce objects using the `delete` operation.

+### Salesforce Time Field Handling
+Added support for `time_fields` in RDS-to-Salesforce configurations.

+Salesforce `Time` fields can cause JSON deserialization errors when processed through the Bulk API, particularly when the PostgreSQL source value is stored as text.
+When these fields are configured through `time_fields`, the pipeline automatically uses the REST API instead.

+### Bulk API Time Field Fix
+Resolved an issue where Salesforce objects containing `Time` fields could fail during RDS-to-Salesforce loads with JSON deserialization errors.